ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-get-publisher-support.md

 <properties
-   pageTitle="存取 Azure Marketplace 的發佈者支援 | Microsoft Azure" description="如何存取並提交 Azure Marketplace 的發佈者支援要求" services="marketplace-publishing"
+   pageTitle="Accessing publisher support for the Azure Marketplace | Microsoft Azure" description="How to access and submit publisher support requests for the Azure Marketplace" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"
-   documentationCenter="na"
-   authors="v-jeana"